cocos/cocos-docs/en/animation/skeletal-animation.md

 ## Skinned Mesh Batch Renderer

-Currently, the joint textures uploaded to GPU on the bottom layer has been automatically batched and reused globally, and the upper layer data can now be combined by using the **SkinnedMeshBatchRenderer** component to merge all sub-masked models controlled by the same skeletal animation component:
+Currently, the joint textures uploaded to GPU on the bottom layer has been automatically batched and reused globally, and the upper layer data can now be combined by using the **SkinnedMeshBatchRenderer** component to merge all sub-skinned models controlled by the same skeletal animation component:

 ![batched-skinning-model](./animation/batched-skinning-model-component.png)